oracle-livelabs/adb/shared/adb-speaks-human/setup-environment/setup-environment.md

     ![Credit amount dialog box](images/credit-amount.png =75%x*"")

     A successful purchase message is displayed briefly.
 The **Billing overview** page is re-displayed.
-The updated credit balance is displayed, $ 10.
-In our example, we had a free credit of $5 and we just purchased another $5.
+The updated credit balance is displayed.
+In our example the credit balance is now $10 because we had a free credit of $5 and we just purchased another $5.

     ![Credit balance dialog box](images/credit-balance.png " ")